afasolilli/ProductMicroService/README.md

-# ProductMicroService
+# ZIP Code Microservice
-Simple nodejs microservice
+Simple nodejs with Express framework to make a microservice